khetansarvesh/Emotion-Detection/README.md

 # Facial-Emotion-Detection

 ## How to run this project
+**Step 1:** Make a folder named "Emotion Detection" in your google drive under "My Drive".This location is very important and should not be messed with because the code internally uses this path.

+**Step 2:** Download all the files present in this repository, unzip the zipped folders and upload it into the same "Emotion Detection folder"

+**Step 3:** Open the Emotion Detection.ipynb file after uploading using google collaboratory and run the file.

 ## Aim of the project
 Given an image you need to predict if the person in the image is showing the emotion of contempt or not.